 Greenbriar has a brand new, sate-of-the-art detox facility to treat up to 14 patients in a beautiful, quiet, medically safe environment.
 The detox program is conveniently located on the grounds of our Inpatient facility.
 Detoxification can last from 3-7 days depending on the medical needs of our patients.
 Heroin, Alcohol, and Prescription Pills are a few of the drugs that may require detox prior to being transferred to an Inpatient level of care.

 Greenbriar Treatment Center has been treating addiction since 1985.
-Located in Washington County, our Inpatient facility is licensed for Substance Abuse and Dual Diagnosis Treatment.
+Located in Washington County, our Inpatient facility is licensed for Substance Abuse and Co-Occurring Treatment.
 Our Inpatient program can provide quality care for up to 62 patients at any given time.

 Day Partial and Intensive Outpatient